 The following feature is not enabled by default in new apps.
-Please contact us at email@example.com if you'd like this feature turned-on for your app (there's no charge).
+To see if it's already available in your app, look for "Upload File Assets" under the App Administration area (just under 'Page Management').
+Please contact us at firstname.lastname@example.org if you'd like this feature turned-on for your app if it's not appearing (there's no charge to do so).

 It can often be desirable to offer downloadable or view-able copies of the presenter's slide deck inside of the app.
 Or you might have speaker pictures or medical images that you'd like to feature inside the app.
 To do so, you can upload these files into the app and offer them in a variety of ways.
 For example, you might choose to add a link in the session announcement area of the app:

 Or you might choose to create a page (menu choice) that lists various handouts and presentation files, like this:

 Or maybe there's just one or two special presentation files that you'd like to offer as a direct menu choice, like in this example:

 TIP: If you need an easy to use HTML editor to create nicely formatted links or content, consider using either https://html-online.com/editor/ or https://www.quackit.com/html/online-html-editor/.
 For the former, you can easily create and format your content using the left-side window.
 Once done, copy/paste the 'source code' from the right-side window.

 This article will be a written guide on how to accomplish this.
 You can also watch a video demo walk-through of this process (9 minutes in length)